 LCoS (Liquid Crystal on Silicon)

 A digital projection TV technology based on LCD.
 With LCoS, light is reflected from a mirror behind the LCD panel rather than passing through the panel.
 The control circuitry that switches the pixels on and off is embedded further down in the chip so it doesn't block the light, which improves brightness and contrast.
-This multilayered microdisplay design was used in rear-projection TVs, and continues to be used in high-performance home theater projectors by Sony and JVC.
+This multilayered microdisplay design is found in high-performance home theater projectors by Sony and JVC.

 LED (Light Emitting Diode)